cts/cts.github.com/widgets/word-cloud/index.md

 ## 3. That's it!

 When you render the page, you'll your text appear as a word cloud.
-See the (example page)[example.html] for a more involved example with small, medium, and large buckets.
+See the [example page](example.html) for a more involved example with small, medium, and large buckets.

 ### Credits